chicio/chicio.github.io/src/posts/2022-05-31-microfrontend-module-federation-dynamic-configuration.md

 * [css in js](https://en.wikipedia.org/wiki/CSS-in-JS "css in js") framework [emotion](https://emotion.sh/docs/introduction "emotion")
 * [Material UI](https://mui.com "material ui") as components library

 The container app, `my-area`, uses [React Router](https://reactrouter.com "react router") to manage the navigation in the app.
-Obviously given that we are going to you module federation, both apps are bundled using [Webpack](https://webpack.js.org).
+Obviously given that we are going to use module federation, both apps are bundled using [Webpack](https://webpack.js.org).
 The `cancel-order` app exposes one widget called `CancelOrderWidget`, that is in charge of displaying and controlling the cancellation flow.
 Below you can find its (very simple) implementation.

 ```typescript